Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution for characteristic polynomials

 \begin{remark} (1) To be precise, in terms of Definition~\ref{def-equid}, we consider the equidistribution on average of pairs $(\wunram{M}(k_n),\Theta_n)$ with $\Theta_n(\chi)=\Theta_{M,k_n}(\chi)$.

-(2) The set $\Un_r(\Cc)^{\sharp}$ can be identified with the set of characteristic polynomials of unitary matrices of size~$r$, i.e., with the quotient $(\mathbf{S}_1)^r/\mathfrak{S}_r$, so the statement means that the characteristic polynomials of the Frobenius automorphisms for weakly unramified characters tend to be distributed like the characteristic polynomials of random elements of~$K$. \end{remark}
+(2) The set $\Un_r(\Cc)^{\sharp}$ can be identified with the set of characteristic polynomials of unitary matrices of size~$r$, or equivalently with the quotient topological space $(\mathbf{S}_1)^r/\mathfrak{S}_r$ (by mapping a matrix to the set of eigenvalues, with multiplicity) so the statement means that the characteristic polynomials of the Frobenius automorphisms for weakly unramified characters tend to be distributed like the characteristic polynomials of random elements of~$K$ (hence the notation $\nu_{cp}$). \end{remark}